 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings and behaviors.
+Cognitive Behavioral Therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings and behaviors.
 By exploring patterns of thinking that lead to self-destructive actions and the beliefs that direct these thoughts, patterns of thinking are modified to improve coping.
 When using this approach, you can expect the process to be solution-focused, and goal-directed in addressing the challenging symptoms faced by your child.
-Click the image to the right to learn more about CBT and its effectiveness.

 Many times, a child or teen is having difficulty due to deficits of skills.
-Whether this be organization, study skills, anger management, or challenges with communication and social interaction, skills training helps address a number of issues.
+Whether this be organization, study skills, anger management, or challenges with communication and social interaction, Behavior Skills Training (BST) helps address a number of issues through four steps, which include: